m4mmon/rp360xp-controller/README.md

 What's next?

-I plan to polish a little the UI (for example, provide the units and proper range for the LFO speed), externalize all the strings to allow translations.
+I plan to polish a little the UI (for example, provide the units and proper range for the LFO speed), externalize all the strings to allow translations, make the import/export buttons for the presets and the system settings more distinguishable.

 I have to think about the connection phase too: as of today, the program reads all the user presets' names, and all the factory presets' names too.
 Nexus must have a hard-coded list of the factory presets, because it does not read them, speeding up the connection process.